GloryOfNight/cpp-cmake-template/README.md

 > [!NOTE]
-> This template for your C++ projects, using: CMake, clang, ninja-build (cmake generator)
+> This template for your C++ projects, using: CMake, clang, msvc or ninja
 >
 > Make sure you have dependencies on your system and if not, you can find help below.